-- 34.34 While the household constitutes the unit of analysis, households may differ in size and composition, and as a consequence they will have different needs.
-Thus, for some aspects in the measurement of well-being, such as in the analysis of data on income, consumption and wealth at the household level, it is recommended to focus on 'equivalized' results, using equivalence scales that take into account differences in size and composition of households, to arrive at comparable results across households, recalculating results according to the number of consumption units in each household.
-Further discussion of household equivalence is presented in Chapter 32 on Households. - 34.35 More generally, there are many different types of households such that a focus on the well-being of all households "on average" might present a far more limited description of current and past trends in (material) well-being than data presented according to different typologies of households.
-A range of typologies may be considered with their use depending on the analytical question and the availability of data.
-Primary types of households are: - Ranking households into relative current income or wealth groups, for example, quintiles, deciles, percentiles or more granular groups (e.g. top 0.1% of income). - Ranking on the basis of permanent income taking into account lifecycle (stage of life) effects and business cycle effects, into groups such as quintiles, deciles, etc. - Grouping households according to their main source (i.e. highest share) of income; e.g. according to wages and salaries, gross mixed income from household unincorporated enterprises, net property income receivable and net current transfers receivable (potentially further separating pension benefits receivable). - Grouping according to the number and age of members of the household.
-For example, the following eight household compositions could be used: single less than 65 years old; single 65 and older; single with children living at home; two adults less than 65 without children living at home; two adults at least one 65 or older without children living at home; two adults with less than 3 children living at home; two adults with at least 3 children living at home; and other. - Grouping according to the characteristics of a reference person within the household (e.g. according to age, gender, labour market status, educational attainment, disability status). - Grouping by geographic region and degree of urbanization (e.g. rural, remote, urban). - Grouping by housing status (e.g. rental, owner-occupied). - 34.36 In presenting data according to these household types, it will be relevant to also record the relevant sociodemographic information about members of the households (e.g., their age, sex, income, employment status, educational attainment).
-This information will support a richer understanding of the household sector given that households will generally be composed of a variety of individuals with different characteristics.
-As a specific example, household types based on the characteristics of a reference person may not always be representative of the full population as it only focuses on the socio-demographic characteristics of those individuals considered to be the head of the household.
-Thus, when considering analysis by sex, the distributions will not reflect differences between men and women in general, but rather will reflect differences between households where a man is the head of the household and those where a woman is the head of the household. - 34.37 Although distributional accounts use households as the unit of analysis, and while individuals are not distinct institutional units in the SNA, for a number of topics in the measurement of well-being, the collection and organization of data by type of individual is appropriate and necessary.
-For example, measurement of labour input and human capital will be associated with the skills, experience and earnings of individuals; the measurement of time use is undertaken by recording the activities of individuals, and in the assessment of health and education it is individuals who benefit in the first instance.
-Since the total number of individuals in the resident population must align with the total number of individuals within households, in aggregate there is no conceptual difference in scope whether individuals or households as the unit of analysis.
-The choice of unit of analysis should therefore be made on the basis of relevance and data availability.
+- 34.39 While the household constitutes the unit of analysis, households may differ in size and composition, and as a consequence they will have different consumption needs.
+Thus, for some aspects in the measurement of well-being, such as in the analysis of data on income and consumption at the household level, it is recommended to focus on 'equivalized' results, using equivalence scales that take into account differences in size and composition of households, to arrive at comparable results across households, recalculating results according to the number of consumption units in each household.
+The use of equivalence scales for wealth is also relevant but since wealth may not benefit all current household members, (i.e. it may provide benefits in the future) there is less consensus on which equivalence scales are appropriate and different types of scales may be needed compared to those used for income and consumption.
+Further discussion of household equivalence is presented in Chapter 32 on Households. - 34.40 More generally, there are many different types of households such that a focus on the well-being of all households "on average" presents a far more limited description of current and past trends in (material) well-being than data presented according to different typologies of households.
+A range of typologies may be used depending on the analytical question and the availability of data.
+Primary types of households are: - Ranking households into relative current income or wealth groups, for example, quintiles, deciles, percentiles or more granular groups (e.g. top 0.1% of income). - Ranking on the basis of regular income taking into account lifecycle (stage of life) effects and business cycle effects, into groups such as quintiles, deciles, etc. - Grouping households according to their main source (i.e. highest share) of income; e.g. according to wages and salaries, gross mixed income from household unincorporated enterprises, net property income receivable and net current transfers receivable (potentially further separating pension benefits receivable). - Grouping according to the number and age of members of the household.
+For example, the following eight household compositions could be used: single less than 65 years old; single 65 and older; single with children living at home; two adults less than 65 without children living at home; two adults at least one 65 or older without children living at home; two adults with less than 3 children living at home; two adults with at least 3 children living at home; and other. - Grouping according to the characteristics of a reference person within the household (e.g. according to age, sex, labour market status, educational attainment, disability status). - Grouping by geographic region and degree of urbanization (e.g. rural, remote, urban). - Grouping by housing status (e.g. rental, owner-occupied). - 34.41 In presenting data according to these household types, it is relevant to also record the relevant sociodemographic information about all members of the households (e.g., their age, sex, income, employment status, educational attainment).
+This information supports a richer understanding of the household sector given that households are generally composed of a variety of individuals with different characteristics.
+As a specific example, household types based on the characteristics of a reference person are not always be representative of the full population as the measurement reflects only the socio-demographic characteristics of the reference person.
+Thus, when considering analysis by sex, the distributions will not reflect differences between men and women in general, but rather will reflect differences between households where a man is the reference person and those where a woman is the reference person.